ePages-de/epages-devportal/_posts/2019/2019-10-31-developing-app-firebase.md

 **Note:** In the following code snippet we include the `client_secret` in our HTML payload.
 This practice is not secure and we strongly advice you to avoid this in production!
-We'll explain a more secure possibility later on.
+We'll explain a more secure possibility in a follow-up post.

+Add this block to the `public/index.html` file and publish it to Firebase:

 ```javascript
 const client_id = '0BE38CFF-F3B6-4D68-8F16-1CE270C028BC'